amitp-ai/Self_Driving_Car_Engineer/Term2/Project5_MPC/README.md

         See below for definitions of N, dt, and discussion on parameter tuning.

 2. Fit polynomial to way points and use that to set the intial cross track error and orientation error

 3. Define vehicle dynamics and actuator limitations along with other constraints.
         See the state, actuators and update equations above.

 4. Define the cost function (as explained above)

-Once all the model is set and all the parameters are defined,
+Once all the model is set and all the parameters are defined:
 1. We pass the current state as the initial state to the model predictive controller.

 2. We call the optimization solver.
 Given the initial state, the solver will return the vector of control inputs that minimizes the cost function.
 The solver we'll use is called Ipopt.

-3. We apply the first control input to the vehicle. and  Back to 1.
+3. We apply the first control input to the vehicle.

+4. Repeat i.e. back to 1.

 ## 2. Timestep Length (N) and Frequency (dt)